Bhanu Athaiya

 Bhanu Athaiya (née Rajopadhye; 28 April 1929 – 15 October 2020) was an Indian costume designer and painter.
 She was the first Indian to win an Academy Award.
 Alongside being Bollywood's most iconic costume designer, she had a historically important early career as an artist with contemporaries like M. F. Husain, F. N. Souza and Vasudeo S. Gaitonde.
 She was the only woman member of the Bombay Progressive Artists' Group.
 Two of Bhanu Rajopadhye's artworks were included in the 1953 Progressive Artists' Group show in Bombay.

 After her switch from art to cinema, Bhanu went on to become one of the leading creators of the aesthetic of a young India through her work on costumes for Bollywood films.
 She worked on over 100 films, with Indian filmmakers such as Guru Dutt, Yash Chopra, B.R.
 Chopra, Raj Kapoor, Vijay Anand, Raj Khosla, and Ashutosh Gowariker, notably in films like C.I.D.
 (1956), Pyaasa (1957), Sahib Bibi Aur Ghulam (1962), Guide (1965), Amrapali (1966), Teesri Manzil (1966), Satyam Shivam Sundaram (1979), Razia Sultan (1983), Chandni (1989), Lekin...
 (1990), 1942: A Love Story (1993), Lagaan (2001), and Swades (2004).
 She also worked on international projects with directors such Conrad Rooks in Siddhartha (1972) and Richard Attenborough in Gandhi (1982).

 For Gandhi, Bhanu won the Academy Award for Best Costume Design and was nominated for a BAFTA Award for Best Costume Design.

+She was honored in the 'In memmoriam' segment of the 93rd Academy Awards.

 Early life and background

-Athaiya was born in a brahmin family Kolhapur in Maharashtra of British India.
+Bhanu was born into a Marathi Brahmin family in Kolhapur (in present-day Maharashtra).
 She was the third of seven children born to Annasaheb and Shantabai Rajopadhye.
 Athaiya's father, Annasaheb was a self-taught artist and photographer who worked in the films of Baburao Painter.
 He died when Athaiya was 11 years old.

 She studied at Sir J J School of Art, Mumbai, where she won the Usha Deshmukh Gold medal in 1951 for the artwork titled 'Lady In Repose'.